 - Review information on the Nursing Application button and submit an online Nursing program application during an open application period.

-- Post Nursing program application: applicants may not hear from the Nursing program regarding eligibility until at least mid-September (or later).
-Below is a timeline of what is happening to ensure a Spring 2022 cohort.
+- Post Nursing program application: applicants may not hear from the Nursing program regarding eligibility until March (or later).
+Below is a timeline of what is happening to ensure a Fall 2022 cohort.

 - The Nursing program will send correspondence to your SMC email address.

 Application Timeline* and Process

 (*subject to change depending on volume of applications received)